 In Maine, a business operating under a fictitious name will need to register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+Learn more about what a DBA is, who needs one, and how to register.

 What is a DBA?

-A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
+A DBA, also known as “Doing Business As,” “Trade Name,” “Assumed Name,” or “Fictitious Business Name,” is a name used by a business that is different from the legal name of the business.

-Who needs to register?
+Who needs to register for a Maine DBA?

-The requirements and need to register for a Trade Name vary, depending on the type of business entity.
+The requirements and need to register for a DBA vary depending on the type of business entity.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

-The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
-For example, if John Smith starts a business repairing computers but doesn’t use a business name he doesn’t have to register.
-If John decides to name his business John’s Computer Repair then he will need to register.
+The legal name of a sole proprietor or partnership in Maine can be the owner’s full first and last name, which can be used without registering.
+For example, if John Smith starts a business repairing computers but doesn’t use a business name, he doesn’t have to register.
+If John decides to name his business John’s Computer Repair, he will need to register.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
-Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.
+Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without forming another entity.

-How much does it cost to register?
+How much does a DBA cost in Maine?

 The filing fee to register an Assumed Name for domestic corporations and LLCs is $125.
-On the same form there is the option to register a Fictitious Name.
+On the same form, there is the option to register a Fictitious Name.

 What are the steps to file a DBA in Maine?